Factor Views 3Q 2020

 Themes from the quarterly Quantitative Beta Research Summit

-Exhibit 1: Quantitative beta solutions long/short factor returns
+Exhibit 1: Quantitative beta strategies long/short factor returns

 Factors in focus

-Macro factors suffer from FX and commodity reversals
+Macro factors suffer from sharp reversals across asset classes

-While carry has enjoyed a strong run over the past year (4Q 2019 notwithstanding), spreads are now below long-term averages, particularly across G10 government bonds.
-This suggests a diminished potential to capture carry in those markets going forward.
-Among momentum factors, dispersion in price moves was average across currencies and below average across commodities.
+Carry spreads are generally below long-term averages, particularly across G10 government bonds and FX markets.
+This suggests a diminished potential to capture carry in those markets.
+Among momentum factors, dispersion in price moves was average across currencies and commodities.
 The number of significantly trending assets was somewhat neutral in aggregate, as short-term (e.g., three-month) and longer-term (e.g., 12-month) signals conflicted across a number of markets.

 Factor Opportunity Set